 The holes represents the opposite to the protuberance.
-These hole were made along the welding plate and the diameter varies between 6 and 10 mm.
+These holes were made along the welding plate and the diameter varies from 6 to 10 mm.

 The sand is used as a example of dirt spread in the welding plate.

 The welding parameters used for the tests are described in Tab.
 2.